LOW FLAT RATE AUST-WIDE $9.90 DELIVERY INFO

 "Every one of us has at least one difficult person in our life!
 Here are tips and ideas for loving and understanding them.

-Innovative and refreshing strategies for how to love, understand, and communicate with difficult people-at home, at work, and in your community
+Discover 101 easy strategies for understanding and communicating with difficult people-at home, at work, and in your community!

-Most of us know someone who, for whatever reason, always seems to cause problems, irritate others, or incite conflict.
-Often, these people are a part of our daily lives.
-The truth is that these troublemakers haven't necessarily asked to be this way.
-Sometimes we need to learn new approaches to deal with people who are harder to get along with or love.
+Most of us know someone who always seems to cause problems or irritate others.
+The truth is these troublemakers haven't necessarily asked to be this way.
+Sometimes we need to learn new approaches for dealing with the difficult people who are harder to get along with or love.

 Edited by: